Elizabeth Stoddard letters and writings, 1851-1911, n.d. (bulk 1851-1855).

 - Use preservation photocopies of letters to Margaret Sweat.

-- After Elizabeth Drew Barstow married Richard Henry Stoddard on 6 December 1852 she published three novels, a collection of children's stories, numerous short stories, sketches, and poems in various periodicals and newspapers, and a collection of her poems.
-She received generally favorable reviews but modest sales for the novels.
+- After Elizabeth Drew Barstow married Richard Henry Stoddard on December 6th, 1852, she published three novels; a collection of children's stories; numerous short stories, sketches, and poems in various periodicals and newspapers; and a collection of her poems.
+She received generally favorable reviews but modest sales for her work.

 View MARC record | catkey: 1915246